OpenCN/cnx-chrome/README.md

-CNExtend - A chrome browser extension for Cybernations
+CNExtend - Chrome
 ==========

+A Google Chrome browser extension for Cybernations

 This is an alpha build.